gnewton/chidley/README.md

 ```

 ### Specific Usages:
 * `chidley -W ...`: writes Go code to standard out, so this output should be directed to a filename and subsequently be compiled.
+When compiled, the resulting binary will:
+** convert the XML file to JSON
+** or convert the XML file to XML (useful for validation)
+** or count the # of elements (space, local) in the XML file
 * `chidley -G ...`: writes just the Go structs that represent the input XML.
 For incorporation into the user's code base.